Virginia Labor Laws Guide

 Virginia wage laws

-We’ll first deal with the most important laws and regulations regarding minimum, tipped, and subminimum wages in Virginia.
+We’ll first cover Virginia’s most important laws and regulations regarding minimum, tipped, and subminimum wages.

 Virginia minimum wage

-The term minimum wage refers to the lowest hourly rate employees can be compensated for their work.
+The term minimum wage refers to the lowest hourly rate at which employees can be compensated for their work.

-At the federal level, wages are regulated by the Fair Labor Standards Act (FLSA) — but each state has the right to make the state minimum wage higher than the federal minimum of $7.25 — which Virginia did.
+Wages are regulated by the Fair Labor Standards Act (FLSA) at the federal level, but each state has the right to set its minimum wage higher than the federal minimum of $7.25, which Virginia did.

 Let’s see what else is relevant in terms of fair compensation for Virginia employees.